 4 No one in my household received a CARES Act payment.

 GEOID Of the following, do you think of yourself more as an urban, suburban, or rural person?
+We are not asking about where you currently live, but where you see yourself being the happiest.

 Rural